By Township Canada

 It opens with the Productivity Score, a 0-100 composite built on the federal Land Suitability Rating System, the Canada Land Inventory capability class, a five-year crop-diversity index, and a current drought modifier.
 Below the score sits the parcel's full agronomic profile: soil order, group, and subgroup, drainage and slope, the single limiter capping the score, the five-year crop rotation with its dominant crop, and the current Canadian Drought Monitor status.

-The score is Alberta-first, computed directly from AGRASID 4.1 where it exists: more than 380,000 Alberta quarter sections already carry an LSRS productivity score.
+The score is Alberta-first, computed directly from AGRASID 4.1 where it exists: hundreds of thousands of Alberta quarter sections already carry an LSRS productivity score.
 Outside Alberta the soil context still travels with you through the Soil Landscapes of Canada fallback, and crop history is available across the Prairies.
 The full method, including every weight and every known limitation, is published in the Productivity Score methodology.

-Get it with: the Agriculture Bundle, $50 CAD/month on top of Pro or Business.
+Get it with: the Agriculture Bundle, on top of Pro or Business (see pricing).

 The Energy Parcel Report